-- You'll only be eligible for Savings Credit if you reached State Pension age before 6 April 2016.
-If you're a couple and one of you reached State Pension age before this date, you may still be able to claim. - The minimum age to qualify for Savings Credit is 65. - You may get some Savings Credit if you have a higher weekly income.
+You'll only be eligible for Savings Credit if you reached State Pension age before 6 April 2016.
+If you're a couple and one of you reached State Pension age before this date, you can only receive Savings Credit if you're already claiming it.

+You may still get some Savings Credit even if you have a higher weekly income.